Hedd Audio HEDDphone D1

 Fit, Comfort & the Clamp Question

-The D1 is a genuinely comfortable headphone for extended listening.
-The perforated velour earpads are soft, breathable, and deep enough that the driver sits well clear of the ear — a real advantage for long sessions.
+The D1 is a very comfortable headphone for extended listening.
+The perforated velour earpads are soft, breathable, and deep enough that the driver sits well clear of the ear — a real advantage for long sessions as is the headband mechanism as I mentioned above.

 For context, the weight below show the D1 alongside the HD600 and the Meze 109 Pro — the D1 is lighter than the 109 Pro at 345g while still slightly heavier than the HD600, a sensible middle ground for a headphone targeting both studio and extended home listening use: